 |Document||Current version||Last updated|

-The Bureau Service Portal (BSP) has been developed to the IAPT LTC/MUS Technical Output Specification above to accept submissions from 03/03/2017 using the new IAPT LTC/MUS 1DB.
-Providers who are not part of the pilot should continue to submit via the current IAPT v1.5 IDB.
+The Bureau Service Portal (BSP) was developed to the IAPT LTC/MUS Technical Output Specification above to accept submissions from 03/03/2017 using the new IAPT LTC/MUS 1DB v1.5.4.

 Review Of Central Returns (ROCR) Licence: ROCR/OR/2155/004MAND